GavinJoyce/tailwindcss-question-mark/README.md

 ## Customizing

-Below is an example of how you can customize the plugin with the available configuration options and their defaults.
+Here's an example of how you can customize the plugin with the available configuration options and their defaults.

 ```js
 // tailwind.config.js